In-person payments for hairdressers and barbershops in Switzerland: How to set up card payments, TWINT and tips

 Do I need a card terminal as a hairdresser in Switzerland?

-Yes, if you want to accept debit and credit card payments, you need either a physical card terminal (e.g. SumUp, Worldline, Payrexx), Tap to Pay on the smartphone or a PSP-based QR code.
-For pure TWINT payments, a QR code at reception is sufficient.
+Yes, if you want to accept debit and credit card payments, you need either a physical card terminal (e.g. SumUp, Worldline, Payrexx), Tap to Pay on your smartphone or a PSP-based QR code.
+For TWINT-only payments, a QR code at the reception is sufficient.

 View detailed response